 - English language or Welsh language at GCSE grade B/6 or an equivalent.
 If you require a Student visa, you must ensure your language qualification complies with UKVI requirements.
-Preference will be given to applicants who hold a grade A/7 at GCSE or equivalent.

 - six GCSEs including grade A/7 in the single sciences or a minimum of grade AA or grade 7 in the Double Award, or equivalent qualifications (level, subjects and grade).

 - sat the UCAT prior to submitting your application.